-LiveOne may not have the ability to repay the amounts then due under its senior credit facility at maturity.
+LiveOne may not have the ability to repay the amounts then due under its ABL Credit Facility at maturity.

 At maturity, the entire outstanding principal amount of LiveOne's senior secured facility, will become due and payable by LiveOne.
-As of June 30, 2023, none is due in fiscal 2024 and \$7.0 million of LiveOne's total indebtedness is due in fiscal 2025.
+As of December 31, 2023, none is due in fiscal 2024, \$7.0 million of LiveOne's total indebtedness is due in fiscal 2025 and \$1.6 million of LiveOne's total indebtedness is due in fiscal 2026.

-LiveOne's failure to repay any outstanding amount of its senior credit facility would constitute a default under such facility.
-A default would increase the interest rate to the default rate under the senior credit facility or the maximum rate permitted by applicable law until such amount is paid in full.
-A default under the senior credit facility could also lead to a default under agreements governing our future indebtedness.
-If the repayment of the related indebtedness were to be accelerated after any applicable notice or grace periods, LiveOne may not have sufficient funds to repay its senior credit facility or make cash payments thereon.
-Furthermore, upon the occurrence and during the continuation of any event of default, the senior lender shall have the right to, among other things, take possession of LiveOne's, our Company's and LiveOne's and our respective subsidiaries' assets and property constituting the collateral thereunder and the right to assign, sell, lease or otherwise dispose of all or any part of the collateral.
+LiveOne's failure to repay any outstanding amount of its ABL Credit Facility would constitute a default under such facility.
+A default would increase the interest rate to the default rate under the ABL Credit Facility or the maximum rate permitted by applicable law until such amount is paid in full.
+A default under the ABL Credit Facility could also lead to a default under agreements governing our future indebtedness.
+If the repayment of the related indebtedness were to be accelerated after any applicable notice or grace periods, LiveOne may not have sufficient funds to repay its ABL Credit Facility, the Capchase Loan or make cash payments thereon.
+Furthermore, upon the occurrence and during the continuation of any event of default, the ABL Credit Facility provider shall have the right to, among other things, take possession of LiveOne's, our Company's and LiveOne's and our respective subsidiaries' assets and property constituting the collateral thereunder and the right to assign, sell, lease or otherwise dispose of all or any part of the collateral.
+Upon the occurrence and during the continuation of any event of default under the Capchase Loan, Capchase shall have the right to, among other things, take possession of certain assets and property of LiveOne constituting the collateral thereunder and the right to assign, sell, lease or otherwise dispose of all or any part of such collateral.